 - Improve understanding of the role of efficiency improvements in changing energy markets.

-The purpose of this site is to provide the public with information on energy intensity indicators that can be used to consistently track changes in U.S. energy intensity over time, for the entire economy as well as for specific end-use sectors—the four end-use sectors (transportation, industrial, residential, and commercial) and electricity generation (see Highlights).
+This information on energy intensity indicators can be used to consistently track changes in U.S. energy intensity over time, for the entire economy as well as for specific end-use sectors—the four end-use sectors (transportation, industrial, residential, and commercial) and electricity generation (see Highlights).

-The current edition of the system of energy intensity indicators provides:
+The current system of energy intensity indicators provides:

 - Indexes of energy intensity from 1970 to 2011 that reflect changes in the efficiency of energy use, as feasible with currently available data